CHR. Did you meet with no other assault as you came?

 a groaning.
 Then said Hopeful, Where are

 we now?
-Then was his fellow silent, as mistrusting that he had led him out of the way;
+Then was his fellow silent, as mistrusting that he

 and now it began to rain, and thunder, and